 “Quiet!”
 Bags barks into that gangrenous hanky.
 We’re all so alarmed he said something that everyone shuts up.

 We’ll meet Alfredo in a half hour, Mrs. Weary reminds us, go back to the hotel, pack our bags, have another one of those group dinners, and then be given the night to ourselves.

 “Now, kids, what do we say to Glenn?”
 Mrs. Weary asks us like we’re a bunch of six years olds at the planetarium.

 “Thank you, Glenn,” we say, rehearsed and with less emotion than a funeral home director.

-With a lot of goshes and gollys, one more gee-whiz, and still no bra, the browbeaten guide praises us for being an “inquisitive” group, kisses Fr.
-Bagnani on the cheek, hugs Ms. Benevo for about 10 seconds longer than what’s already uncomfortable, and offers an impersonal hand to the other two chaperons.
+With a lot of goshes and gollies, one more gee-whiz, and still no bra, the browbeaten guide praises us for being an “inquisitive” group, kisses Fr.
+Bagnani on the cheek, hugs Ms. Benevo for about 10 seconds longer than what’s already uncomfortable, and offers an impersonal hand to the two Weary jerks.
 She gives us one more salute – a halfhearted wave – before she ties a bandana across her head and joins the cast of The Warriors who are walking by.

 Copyright (C) 2017 Andrew Chapin